hanswibisono/portfolio/README.md

 ### [Project] Enchante Business Plan (Women Footwear)
 ![THESIS - Enchante Business Plan](https://user-images.githubusercontent.com/74061521/98456147-72db5380-21ac-11eb-9b72-442d57d1749a.jpg)
 <div style="text-align: justify"> The business plan is the final thesis for students in Prasetiya Mulya University.
 Our team's idea came from the problem in women footwear, especially high heels which is hurtful and tiresome to wear.
-Our product is a high-heeled shoes with detachable mechanism to adjust user's need in wearing the footwear. </div>
+Our product is a high-heeled shoes with detachable mechanism to adjust user's need in wearing the footwear. </div><br/>

 **In charge of**:  Market Research & Finance

 #### Key Deliverables :
-* +1.1 million market size and 2nd biggest creative industry according to BEKRAF in 2016
+* +1.1 million market size and Fashion as the 2nd biggest Creative Industry according to BEKRAF in 2016
 * Upper Middle, Affluent, and Ellite as the target market, from Gen Y&Z
 * Ensuring product quality by multiple quality control and defect mitigation throughout the supply chain
 * Using Partnership Accounting & Cash Accounting format for book-keeping